ChangeGamer

 LlamaIndex Workflows LlamaIndex (run-llama) Python MIT Event-driven steps (async, cyclable); agents orchestrate via workflow events Yes — native (MCP as default tool protocol) Yes — native (built into LlamaIndex Agents, 2026) Best-in-class RAG + retrieval integration; document-heavy agent pipelines; Workflows-as-MCP-server pattern

-Pydantic AI Pydantic (Samuel Colvin) Python MIT Dependency-injection model; agents call sub-agents via typed tools Yes — native Yes — native (ai.pydantic.dev/a2a/) Type-safety first; Pydantic validation on all inputs/outputs; Logfire observability built in; v1.0 GA Sep 2025
+Pydantic AI Pydantic (Samuel Colvin) Python MIT Dependency-injection model; agents call sub-agents via typed tools Yes — native Yes — via fasta2a (Agent.to_a2a() deprecated; removed in v2.0) Type-safety first; Pydantic validation on all inputs/outputs; Logfire observability built in; v1.0 GA Sep 2025; v2.0 went GA in June 2026 (harness-first design; latest is v2.5.1, July 2026)

 Mastra Mastra AI TypeScript Apache 2.0 (core); Enterprise license (ee/ dirs) Graph-based workflows + agent networks; A2A for cross-platform delegation Yes — bidirectional (consume MCP servers + expose agents as MCP) Yes — native (May 2026; mastra.ai/docs/agents/a2a) Only TypeScript-native framework in this list; strong Next.js / Node.js DX; built-in evals, syncs, and memory